Gabriel Arias Player Props: Guardians vs. Astros

 Gabriel Arias At The Plate

-- Arias is batting .202 with five doubles, four home runs and 14 walks.
+- Arias is hitting .207 with five doubles, four home runs and 15 walks.

-- In 48.6% of his 37 games this season, Arias has picked up at least one hit.
-He's also had four multi-hit games.

-- In four games this year (10.8%), Arias has picked up an RBI, including two games with multiple runs batted in.
+- In four games this season (10.5%), Arias has picked up an RBI, including two games with multiple runs batted in.

-- In seven games this year (18.9%), he has scored, including multiple runs twice.
+- In seven games this season (18.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.